Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • Personal property insurance

-Step 6: Have a Dental Attorney Review Dental Practice Purchase Agreement
+Step 6: Review Dental Practice Purchase Agreement

-The Practice Purchase Agreement is the contract that defines all of the terms of the purchase.
-It will typically be provided by the seller’s attorney and reviewed by your own dental attorney to Definition of Asset Purchase Agreementmake sure that the terms are fair.
+The Dental Practice Purchase Agreement is the contract that defines all of the terms of the purchase.
+It will typically be provided by the seller’s attorney and reviewed by your own dental attorney to make sure that the terms are fair.

 You and your dental attorney will then go over the agreement together to make sure that you understand all of the details.